nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-extracting-action-creators.md

   }
 }
 ```

-This is what I call an **action creator**, because it takes the arguments about the action and it returns the action object with the type `SET_VISIBILITY_FILTER` and the filter itself.
+This is what I call an action creator, because it takes the arguments about the action and it returns the action object with the type `SET_VISIBILITY_FILTER` and the `filter` itself.

 ``` javascript
 const setVisibilityFilter = (filter) => {